mdolab/adflow/doc/tutorial.rst

   areaRef=areaRef, chordRef=chordRef,
   evalFuncs=['cl','cd'])

-Then, we create the SUmb instant.
-We also provide SUmb all the options that we just specified above. ::
+Then, we create the ADflow instant.
+We also provide ADflow all the options that we just specified above. ::

   # Create solver
-  CFDSolver = SUMB(options=aeroOptions)
+  CFDSolver = ADFLOW(options=aeroOptions)

 Now, we solve the CFD problem. ``CFDSolver(ap)`` is the command that actually solve the CFD.
-You can see print out from SUmb of each iteration here.
+You can see print out from ADflow of each iteration here.
 This example will take just a couple minutes. ``CFDSolver.evalFunctions()`` return the function of interests we specified in ``AeroProblem``.::